 There is a tax benefit to leaving some assets to your favorite charity rather than leaving it to your heirs.
 Generally speaking, assets such as Roth accounts are best left to family members because there is no tax burden and they will experience tax free growth as they take small required minimum distributions.
 If you were to leave a traditional IRA to a family member the withdrawals would be taxable to them.
-But leaving a traditional IRA to a qualified charity means that the charity will recieve the money from your retirement account tax-free.
+But leaving a traditional IRA to a qualified charity means that the charity will receive the money from your retirement account tax-free.

 Most estate planning attorneys recommend using the IRA beneficiary designation form to specify who will receive the asset after your death.
 On a Roth IRA you might list your spouse as the primary beneficiary and your children or grandchildren as secondary beneficiaries.
 For a traditional IRA you might list your spouse as the primary beneficiary your favorite charity as the secondary beneficiary.
 Estate planning is all about achieving family harmony, and you may or may not want to leave anything to your favorite charity, but here is how to go about it if you want to: